There are many products out there promising to make toilet training easier.

 Disposable toilet training pants

-These are less-absorbent, pull-up nappies that act as a transition between actual nappies and underwear.
-They are made to allow your child to ‘feel’ that they are wet but there won’t be a mess on your floor (or someone else’s floor) to clean up.
+These are less-absorbent, pull-up nappies marketed as a transition between actual nappies and underwear.
+They are made to allow your child to ‘feel’ that they are wet but there won’t be a mess on your floor (or someone else’s) to clean up.

 Some mothers love them (especially for night use) while others will say it is cheaper and more effective to go straight to underwear.